-The desktop 3D scanners can rely on structured light or laser triangulation technologies.
-They can be used for medical (dental, hearing aid), reverse engineering, entertainment, jewelry and design applications.
+Desktop 3D scanners typically use the structured light or laser triangulation 3D scanning technologies.
+They can be used for medical applications (dental, hearing aid), reverse engineering, entertainment, jewelry or prototyping applications among others.

 In this category are classified the devices and system able to 3D scan human bodies and human body parts (face, hands, feets, full limbs).

 The body 3D scanners most common designs are either huge cabins, where the person to be 3D scanned is surrounded by sensors, or a couple turntable with a fixed sensor.
 They are able to 3D scan in color (with textures) a full person in a few seconds.
 The 3D scanning technologies are photogrammetry (fast but requires a lot of cameras and/or photos) and structured light (better resolution but requires the subject to stand still for some time).

 The body 3D scanners are used for medical (prosthetics, orthosis,), fitness or fashion applications.
 They are also very popular for producing detailed 3D scans which can be 3D printed into 3D figurines.